splunk/splunk-connect-for-snmp/docs/planning.md

 -   Splunk Enterprise/Cloud 8.x and or Splunk Infrastructure Monitoring
     (SignalFx)

--

-    Splunk Enterprise/Cloud specific Requirements:
+- Splunk Enterprise/Cloud specific Requirements:

-    -   Splunk ITSI or Splunk IT Work
+    *  Splunk ITSI or Splunk IT Work
-        -   Ability to create an HEC token
+    *  Ability to create a HEC token
-        -   Ability to create event and metrics indexes (or use existing)
+    *  Ability to create event and metrics indexes (or use existing)

--

-    Splunk Infrastructure Monitoring specific requirements:
+- Splunk Infrastructure Monitoring specific requirements:
-    -   Ability to create or obtain real and token
+    * Ability to create or obtain real and token

 ## Planning Infrastructure